:max_bytes(150000):strip_icc()/Web_1500-SPR_OverallGroup_1-257eabf1c56e4e2ea8a64b750d109beb.jpg)

 Not completely opaque

-Our lab wasn’t as enthusiastic about the canopy, noting that even though it cleaned up easily, and while the manufacturer claims it’s UV-resistant, it didn’t block out all the sun, and she needed to “squint a bit” to read her laptop.
-Still, she praised the product, available in 12 colors, for its overall value.
+However, we weren't as enthusiastic about the canopy, noting that even though it cleaned up easily—and the manufacturer claims it’s UV-resistant—it didn’t block out all the sun so you may need to squint a bit to read your laptop while sitting underneath.
+Still, we were impressed with the product's overall value and wide color selection.

 Style: Standard | Size: 9 feet | Weight: 16 pounds | Coverage Area: 4-chair table | Tilt: Yes | Materials: Alloy-steel frame, polyester canopy